 MySQL Server supports a

-statement that returns online information from the MySQL Reference
+statement that returns information from the MySQL Reference manual

-statement requires that the help tables in the
+statement requires that these help tables be initialized, which is

-If you install MySQL using a binary or source distribution on Unix, help table content initialization occurs when you run mysql_install_db.
+If you install MySQL using a binary or source distribution on Unix, help table content initialization occurs when you initialize the data directory (see Section 2.10.1, “Initializing the Data Directory”).
 For an RPM distribution on Linux or binary distribution on Windows, content initialization occurs as part of the MySQL installation process.

 If you upgrade MySQL using a binary distribution, help table

 content is not upgraded automatically, but you can upgrade it